-Also included in the Consolidated Financial Statements as at 30 June 2023, the group held interests in joint operations whose principal activities were exploration, evaluation and development of oil and gas but not accruing material revenue.
+Also included in the Consolidated Financial Statements as at 30 June 2024, the group held interests in joint operations whose principal activities were exploration, evaluation and development of oil and gas but not accruing material revenue.

-The company contributes cash funds to the joint operations by way of cash calls for a specified percentage of total exploration and development activities.
+The company contributes funds to the joint operations for its share of total expenditure.
 Other than the ATP1189P Naccowlah Block production Joint Operations none of the joint operations hold any material assets and accordingly the Company's share of exploration, evaluation and development expenditure is accounted for in accordance with the policy set out in Note 1.